dl12345/qcn/README.md

 <h2>HOW TO USE</h2>

 There are pre-built binaries for 64 and 32 bit Windows as well as pre-built binaries for 32 and 64 bit Linux.
 The Linux binaries were built on Fedora 20 and the Windows binaries were built with MinGW and statically linked.

-You'll need the boost shared libraries
+For Linux you will need to install the boost shared libraries
 ````
 yum install boost
 ````